 During recent years the volume, speed and quality of information transmission have increased dramatically.
 Static fund data, however, is still transmitted in a very anachronistic, non-standardised manner.
-To improve this situation, the openfunds initiative provides an open, extensible and cost-free standard for disposal to allow an automated transfer and validation of fund data.
-In the end the openfunds initiative aims to improve quality and efficiency in the dissemination of fund information.
+To improve this situation, the openfunds initiative provides an open, extensible and cost-free standard for disposal to enable the automated transfer and validation of fund data.
+It is the goal of the openfunds initiative to improve quality and efficiency in the dissemination of fund information.

 For a quick link to the latest openfunds field definitions please click here.